maugenst/zip-a-folder/README.md

 Easy to use zip (or tar) a complete folder or a list of globs plain into a zip/tar/tgz file including compression ratio handling and custom write streams.

+## incompatible changes
-Version 2 adds glob lists handling as a src.
+* Version 2 adds glob lists handling as a src.
 So please be aware that using globs intentionally breaks up the "create-a-zip/tar-file-from-a-folder" approach.
+* Version 3 adds the possibility to zip-a-folder to be usable either in commonjs or esm module environments.
+* Version 3.1 adds the possibility to specify target folder within a zip file.
+By default the structure within a zip file doesn't contain the src folder, but the files and folder underneath.

 ## Basic Usage